June, who lives at Hagley Road Village, has Alzheimer's disease, which is the most common type of dementia, affecting almost 500,000 people in the UK.

 June Gibbs can remember her childhood in detail; she talks about how the air raid shelter was flooded, how she came top of the class at school.
 In fact she can recall those early years in her life better than she remembers yesterday.

-The 82 year old mother of four was diagnosed a few years ago and it was her family who first noticed that something was wrong, that she had become forgetful.
+The mother of four, now in her eighties, was diagnosed a few years ago and it was her family who first noticed that something was wrong, that she had become forgetful.

 June says: ‘I’m very accepting of the fact I have dementia.
 I hope it doesn’t get any worse.
 It can be a little frustrating at times if I think about it.
 It doesn’t worry me much because I don’t have to remember a lot.’

 June moved to the Village last October shortly after her husband died.
 She left her four bedroomed house to move into a two bedroomed apartment.